tusharmurali/cstimer-rp/README.md

 1. Install [this](https://chrome.google.com/webstore/detail/run-javascript/lmilalhkkdhfieeienjbiicclobibjao) Chrome extension
 2. Visit [csTimer](https://cstimer.net/)
 3. Click on the extension's icon, and paste the code from [update.js](update.js)
-4. Click Save & Run
+4. Check "Enable on cstimer.net" and click Save & Run

 ###### Python Setup
 1. Make sure you have [Python](https://www.python.org/downloads/) installed and added to PATH